asheiduk/factorio-blueprint-decoder/README.md

 Usually only stable versions of the game are supported.
 Currently these are:

- - **1.0.0**: All vanilla stuff should work but using mods might turn up yet unknown fields.
+ - **1.0.0**: All vanilla stuff should work.

- - **1.1.19**: Same as above but new entities like linked chests and linked belt are "Work In Progress".
+ - **1.1.19**: All vanilla stuff should work.
+New entities like "linked chest" and "linked belt" are "Work In Progress".
+These entities are not reachable in the normal game though.

  - **1.1.21**: The file format is the same as 1.1.19.

-Blueprints containing stuff from removed mods are currently also not supported.
+So all vanilla stuff should work but mods can turn up yet unknown fields.
+Please file issues for that.

 ## Usage